 The following overview provides food exporters and importers with important information impacting our industry.

 Food exporters around the globe know: the US is the largest and one one of the most dynamic, transparent and attractive food and beverage markets in the world.
 But how do you get your product into the country?
 What are the steps needed to comply with food regulations, to find import partners, to get your first orders, and to attract consumers to your products?
-Here’s what you needs to know:
+Here’s what you need to know:

 US food importers bear the financial and legal responsibility to ensure that the products they introduce into the US comply with US food safety standards.
 By law, they have to set up an elaborate Foreign Supplier Verification Program (FSVP) that will be audited by the FDA.
-Learn all about it here.

 In 2011, US Congress passed the groundbreaking Food Safety Modernization Act (FSMA), the largest overhaul of the US food regulation since the 1930s.
 The law prescribes very specific steps for food processors, manufacturers, warehouses and transport companies to verify, validate and record the hazards and preventive controls needed to keep food safe.
 Foreign suppliers must also follow these steps for their products to be exported to the US.
 In essence, the the responsibility and liability for food safety rests now with the producers, not the regulators.To learn more, click on the link below: